 Phone a friend

 Phone your best friend for a natter or someone you haven’t spoken to in ages.
 Don’t feel you are alone today.
 Make time for your other half/ housemates/ friends/ family.

 Top 10 Films to get through Blue Monday

 Nothing beats a good feel-good film to put you in a happier mood.
 Grab your housemate/other half/friend to or just curl up in bed by yourself with a great film of your choice.

 Check out our Top Blue Monday 10 films guide with our recommendations to get through Blue Monday.
 Let us know which film makes you feel good in the comments below.

 Mental health charities are keen to stress that for those suffering from depression, this is something that affects people all year around.
-Blue Monday may be coined the most depressing day of the year, but feeling blue is completely different to suffering from depression.
+Blue Monday may be coined the most depressing day of the year, but feeling blue is completely different from suffering from depression.
 Do take time out for yourself but for any of you who are genuinely suffering from depression, please do seek the support of those around you and if you need it – professional help.
 Remember you are not alone.

 MIND: 0300 123 3393 or text 86463 / Samaritans: 116 123